sodadata/docs/soda-sql/examples/examples-by-metric.md

 ### unique_count

-The number of rows in which a value appears only once in the column.
+The number of rows in which a value appears exactly only once in the column.
+For example, where a column has values: `aaa`, `aaa`, `bbb`, `ccc`, it has two unique values.

 Use with `metric_groups: duplicates` at table or column level.
 See [Metric groups and dependencies]({% link soda-sql/documentation/sql_metrics.md %}#metric-groups-and-dependencies).

 Scan YAML:
 ```yaml